 Rather this bootcamp is all about combating pH levels and sparring with that scrappy moss.
 I should warn you that this can be a ferocious battle and is not for the faint of heart (put on those gardening gloves and break out the wheelbarrow).
 Here on the west coast, in Vancouver and Surrey, you'll need tenacious tactics to tame the naturally acidic soil but we’re with you every step of the way!

 Get that soil in shape!

-A diet to keep your yard in shapeAfter three weeks you’re ready to give that lawn some good grub in the form of fertilizer.
+Four weeks after you've limed your lawn, it's time to give it some good grub in the form of fertilizer.
 Choose one with a high nitrogen level (if you don’t have your lawn bootcamp decoder ring, the first number on the fertilizer bag always refers to nitrogen levels and in this case should be higher than the last two).
 All this food will spark growth and colour in your lawn, just like a high-protein smoothie after a workout!

 Then it’s time to call in the big muscle and dethatch your lawn, getting rid of moss and old lawn clippings that are impeding your yard’s potential.
 Sound extreme?
 Dethatching is an important part of yard care and can completely clean up your lawn.

 OVERSEEDING THE LAWN

 My favourite part of Spring lawn care is the overseeding when we add more density to our lawns and fill in any bare patches, creating a thick luscious green carpet.
 I recommend borrowing one of our free spreaders when you purchase your grass seeds, to make sure that your lawn gets an even coating.